zhaoyuan2022/pxf-pdb/concourse/docker/pxf-dev-base/README.md

 ## Greenplum 5 Images

+* Note: Greenplum 5 on CentOS 6 support has been deprecated, but images are still available for testing.

 ### Docker gpdb5-centos7-test-pxf-image image

 Build this image for Greenplum 5 running on CentOS 7.
 Run the following